Building an Evidence Base for Action

 The GC-DWC is involved in 25 countries: Bangladesh, Cambodia, Colombia, Democratic Republic of Congo, Dominican Republic, Egypt, El Salvador, Ghana, Guatemala, Haiti, Honduras, India, Indonesia, Kenya, Liberia, Malawi, Mexico, Mozambique, Peru, Philippines, Rwanda, Senegal, Tanzania, Uganda, Uzbekistan.

-With team members and partners located all around the world, the GC-DWC's team is a multidisciplinary and diverse group.
-Since most team members have academic as well as practitioner-focused backgrounds, we bring a unique perspective to the implementation and evaluation of Whole Child Development research and programming.
+With team members located all around the world and speaking over 20 languages between them, the GC-DWC's team is a multidisciplinary and diverse group.
+Most team members have academic as well as practitioner-focused backgrounds which brings a unique perspective to the implementation and evaluation of Whole Child Development research and programming.